dermotreynolds/Docs/ReferenceArchitecture/README.md

-The [App Service Pattern](https://dermottest.z6.web.core.windows.net/){:target="_blank"} is perfect to get your application up and running quickly.
+The [App Service Pattern](https://dermottest.z6.web.core.windows.net/ target="_blank") is perfect to get your application up and running quickly.